Santosh-Shetkar/DevOps-Projects-Doc/Kubernetes Cluster Provision/AWS/Private/aws-private-eks.md

-# Terraform AWS Infrastructure Setup for Private EKS Cluster
+# Terraform AWS Infrastructure and Private EKS HA Cluster Setup

 This repository provides a Terraform configuration (`aws.tf`) to provision foundational AWS infrastructure for hosting a **Private EKS Cluster**.
 The setup includes a custom VPC, public and private subnets, NAT Gateway, route tables, and a bastion (jump) server.